uwescience/HackWeek-Toolkit/docs/Facilitation/checking-in.md

 # Checking-in

-As event organizers it is easy to think that once we have established a code of conduct and shared ideas about norms of behavior, that our job is done and we can sit back to watch the event unfold.
-In our experience it is necessary to offer consistent facilitation throughout the event.
-One reason for this is that people have a tendancy to forget things, even after a few days.
-This may be especially true when we are in an environment that is challenging us in new ways.
-Another reason for consistent check-ins is that after a few days, people will have had some first-hand experience with working in teams and conflicts may arise in ways they never might have imagined at the start of the event.
+Whereas the code of conduct and norms of behavior establish the initial conditions for a positive learning experience, regular check-ins help to sustain those conditions across the duration of the event.
+It is a common misconception among organizers that setting intentions around the learning environment on day one is sufficient.
+People have a tendancy to forget things, and conflicts may arise several days into the event in ways people might never have imagined on day one.

 ## Project Check-ins